AmirMustafa/Authentication-with-Passport-JS-and-JWT/README.md

 Authorization: bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MSwiaWF0IjoxNTUzNDEyODQyfQ.2L6V3KrwSIs1vRuLOY9yHg5vwGFkvXDxbWE0sXRfB-A <br>
 where second part after bearer is your token generated.<br>

 6. Now try login using both the user i.e. amir and dharmendra.
-I have kept both the password as plain for testign.
+I have kept both the password as plain for testing.
 You can use bcrypt or other similar standards

 7. You can pass data in either of the formats i.e. url-encoded under body by providing key value pair or you can pass json text as shown in the below screemshots as json data.
 I am passing email and password.